 In July 2018, the government introduced a special tax on immigration-related activities that affects CSOs focused on immigration and their donors (Act XLI/2018 on Amending Certain Tax Laws and Other Related Laws and on the Special Immigration Tax).
 The law provides that donors must pay a special tax "after the financial support of an immigration supporting activity in Hungary, or the financial support of the immigration supporting activity of an organization with a seat in Hungary."
 Activities that may be taxed include media campaigns, coalition- and network-building, and advocacy activities that directly or indirectly portray immigration in a positive light.
 The rate of the special tax on immigration is 25 percent.
-If donors fail to pay the tax, grantees are then obliged to do so.[6]
+If donors fail to pay the tax, grantees are then obliged to do so.
+In practice, as of November 2024, no organization has been required to declare or pay this tax.
+[6]